Editorial Team

 Carmen Jensen-Tebb, Athabasca University, Canada

-Carmen is a graduate student in distance education at Athabasca University, where she also serves as the Project Administrator in Open, Digital, and Distance Education in the Faculty of Humanities and Social Sciences providing support for special projects, collaborations, and the education MOOC offerings of Blended Learning Practice, Technology-Enabled Learning, Learning to Learn Online, and Learning to Learn Online Express.
-Carmen manages communication with Journal reviewers and authors, as well as incoming manuscript reviews, initial selection of reviewers, copy editting, and manuscript preparation for publication.
+Carmen is a graduate student in distance education at Athabasca University, where she also serves as the Contract Project Administrator in Open, Digital, and Distance Education in the Faculty of Humanities and Social Sciences providing support for special projects, collaborations, and the education massive open and online course offerings of Blended Learning Practice, Designing for Communities of Inquiry in Online Courses, Leading Change in Teaching and Learning for a Digital World, Learning to Learn Online, Learning to Learn Online Express, and Technology-Enabled Learning.
+Carmen manages communication with Journal authors and reviewers, as well as incoming manuscript reviews, reviewer selection, copy editing, and manuscript preparation for publication.

 Technical Editor